raspberrypilearning/explorer-hat-buggy/worksheet.md

 ## Connecting to your Raspberry Pi remotely

 You probably don't want your buggy to be tethered to a keyboard, mouse, monitor or any of the usual peripherals we use to control a Raspberry Pi.
 Instead, we will use a **headless** setup where we control the Raspberry Pi remotely from another computer.
-To do this, your Raspberry Pi will need to be connected to a network, so you should use a Raspberry Pi 3 or Raspberry Pi Zero W (with built in WiFi receiver).
+To do this, your Raspberry Pi will need to be connected to a network, so you should use a Raspberry Pi 3 (with built in WiFi receiver).
 If you are using an earlier version, you will need to add a WiFi dongle.

 1. Set up your Raspberry Pi with the usual screen, keyboard, mouse etc. just as you would normally.